 BBQ Baked Beans

-Any summer barbecue is basically incomplete without some version of baked beans.
+Any summer barbecue is incomplete without some version of baked beans.
 You could make your own, but the beauty of a tin can of beans is that they can be cooked right on the grill.

 These beans are cooked in a sweet and tangy sauce made with BBQ sauce, brown sugar, and bacon.
 They’re the perfect classic side dish for a summer barbecue.